(1) Take the minimally interesting set of characters. Take the set X of all binary strings (so just 0s & 1s) of length 6 (why? to be explained later).

 HOW TO ASSIGN MEANING

-"a" represents the creation & then being of empty space. "d" represents the creation & then being of matter, (the initial singularity). "b" represents inflationary energy spreading thin the plasma succeeding the initial singularity, & which is only detectable by the single line being pushed against the uppermost & then the lowermost of the observed universe (& the observer following). "b1234" represent a weakening inflation still spreading & thinner the coalescing plasma. (& swap both plasmas for gas if coming from "j4", "i4", or "j"?)
+"a" represents the creation & then being of empty space. "d" represents the creation & then being of matter, (the initial singularity). "b" represents a warm? inflation spreading thin the plasmalike succeeding the initial singularity, & which is only detectable by the single line being pushed against the uppermost & then the lowermost of the observed universe (& the observer following). "b1234" represent a weakening warm? inflation still spreading & thinner the coalescing plasma. (& notably, all symmetric pairs represent at least 1 orbit? or up or down move?)

-(& notably, almost all ending pairs lead back to "b" & "b1234" & splittingly, & this is like the Bubble Universe hypothesis. & inversely, almost all beginning pairs lead back to "f" & "f1234" & coalescingly. & both generally transitioning from gas to plasma.) (& notably, you can go from "b" & "b123" to the ends of other cycles, & coalescingly, & then go on normally, skipping primordial blackholes. & inversely, ... "f" & "f234", & splittingly. & both generally transitioning from plasma to gas.) (& notably, while "h3" & "j3" can slow? orbit?, "b" & "b1234" & "f" & "f1234" can't, implying they're too energetic for slow orbits.) (& notably, all symmetric pairs represent at least one orbit? or up or down movement?)
+(& notably, almost all ending pairs lead back to "b" & "b1234" & splittingly, & this is alot like false vacuum decay. & inversely, almost all beginning pairs lead back to "f" & "f1234" & coalescingly. & both generally transitioning from gas to plasma.) (& notably, you can go from "b" & "b123" to the ends of other cycles, & coalescingly, & then go on normally, showing inflation can just stop. & inversely, ... "f" & "f234", & splittingly. & both generally transitioning from plasma to gas.) (& notably, while "h3" & "j3" can slow? orbit?, "b" & "b1234" & "f" & "f1234" can't, implying that they're too energetic for slow orbits, & that the 1st half of the language is more energetic as a whole? than the 2nd half. & notably, "c" & "e" & "c1234" & "e1234" represent creation on the whole & are thus beyond merely being more or less energetic than "i" & "i1234". & notably, "h" & "i" & "j" each have 1 more repetitive selfreferencing type A nontree edge than "b" & "f" each have, also making "hij" less energetic.)

 (& notably, you can get something like a whitehole by parsing backwards from "e4" to "c1".) (& notably, matter that falls into a blackhole tends to become plasma because of contact with the accretion disk where it's heated up & then ionized.) (& archetypally, "h4" going to "c3/e3" makes sense because most blackholes are smaller near the postprimordial beginning, & "j1" going to "c2/e2" makes sense because most blackholes are larger near the postprimordial end. & them bypassing the phenomenology of the eternal infall & the extended fall towards tidal forcing makes sense because things in the postprimordial universe don't fall into blackholes as often as in the primordial universe, let alone supermassive blackholes.)